-A ventilator is a device that supports or takes over the breathing process, pumping air into the lungs.
-People who stay in intensive care units (ICU) may need the support of a ventilator.
-This includes people with severe COVID-19 symptoms.
+A ventilator is a device that supports or takes over the breathing process.
+People with severe COVID-19 symptoms may require a ventilator.

 In this article, we will look at what ventilators are, the reasons people need them, different types, and the recovery process.

 Doctors use ventilators if a person cannot breathe adequately on their own.
 This may be because they are undergoing general anesthesia or have an illness that affects their breathing.

 There are different types of ventilator, and each provides varying levels of support.
 The type a doctor uses will depend on a person’s condition.